UPS11407/GDW-Hoarde/README.md

 Ethan Zafra: Mainly a programmer that works on the game's gameplay scripts.
 In the previous semester, I've tried working on lighting to improve the level's visual appearance.

 Contribution for group assignment:\
-Alexander Phillips: Character Outlines, Particles and Shadows\
+Alexander Phillips: Character Rim Lighting, Vertex Extrusion, Outlines, Particles and Texture Normal Maps\
-Ethan Zafra: Enemy Decals and Texture Filtering.
+Ethan Zafra: Enemy Decals, Night Vision, Scan Lines, Lens Distorion, Color Grading and Specular Illumination.

 Group Assignment explanation:\
 Decals: Decals were added on top of the main enemy texture when a bool is true.
 A seperate script that is used for the enemy behavior turns on the bool when the enemy is damaged.\